dtcenter/MET/met/docs/Users_Guide/series-analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The default configuration file for the Series-Analysis tool named SeriesAnalysisConfig_default can be found in the installed share/met/config directory.
 The contents of the configuration file are described in the subsections below.

-Note that environment variables may be used when editing configuration files, as described in the :ref:`PB2NC Configuration File <pb2nc configuration file>` for the PB2NC tool.
+Note that environment variables may be used when editing configuration files, as described in the :numref:`pb2nc configuration file` for the PB2NC tool.

 ____________________